QBN FM

-QBN FM 96.7 (call sign: 2QBN) is a community radio station which broadcasts on 96.7MHz from its studios in Crawford street, Queanbeyan in New South Wales, Australia.
-It is about 15 kilometres southeast from the city of Canberra in the Australian Capital territory.
+QBN FM 96.7 (call sign: 2QBN) is a community radio station which broadcasts on 96.7MHz from its studios in Crawford Street, Queanbeyan, New South Wales, Australia.
 The station's staff and presenters are volunteers, and the station operates as a completely non-profit entity.

 QBN FM 96.7 has been on air since April 2000 and holds a Community Broadcasting Licence (TCBL).
 The station is also a full member of the Community Broadcasting Association of Australia (CBAA).

 QBN FM plays an array of music including, "Classic Pop and Rock from the 60s till today, Traditional and Contemporary Country, Irish Folk, Nostalgia from the 30s to the 50s, Classical Music" In addition to music, the station features artists local to Australia and abroad.